OlegPanin1/OlegPanin1/README.md

 ### Hi there 👋

 - 🔭 I’m currently working in EdTech
-- 🌱 I’m currently learning in Yandex Practicum
+- 🌱 I graduated from Yandex Practicum
 - 👯 I’m looking to collaborate on product analytics